List of magazines in Italy

 In Italy there are many magazines.
+In the late 1920s there were nearly one hundred literary magazines.
 Following the end of World War II the number of weekly magazines significantly expanded.
 From 1970 feminist magazines began to increase in number in the country.
 The number of consumer magazines was 975 in 1995 and 782 in 2004.
 There are also Catholic magazines and newspapers in the country.
 A total of fifty-eight Catholic magazines was launched between 1867 and 1922.
 From 1923 to 1943, the period of the Fascist Regime, only ten new Catholic magazines was started.
-The period from 1943 to the end of the Second Vatican Council thirty-three new magazines were established.
+In the period from 1943 to the end of the Second Vatican Council thirty-three new magazines were established.
 Until 2010 an additional eighty-six Catholic magazines were founded.

 The magazines had 3,400 million euros revenues in 2009, and 21.5% of these revenues were from advertising.

 The following is an incomplete list of current and defunct magazines published in Italy.
 They are published in Italian or other languages.